 Description

-DESCRIPTION: the memorial is located at the entrance to St Thomas a Becket Churchyard.
-It comprises a wheel-head cross on a two-tiered rusticated tapering plinth upon on a single-stepped base.
-The finely-hewn faces of the plinth bear the incised inscriptions ‘TO THE GLORY OF GOD / AND IN MEMORY OF THE FOLLOWING / MEN FROM THIS PARISH WHO GAVE / THEIR LIVES FOR KING AND COUNTRY / IN THE GREAT WAR 1914-1918’, with the names of the eight fallen soldiers on the bottom tier, followed by ‘THEIR NAMES LIVETH FOR EVERMORE’.
+The Tugby and Keythorpe War Memorial is a First World War memorial cross, built around 1920.
+It is made of limestone and is situated at the entrance to St Thomas a Becket Churchyard.
+The memorial features a wheel-head cross mounted on a two-tiered rusticated tapering plinth, which rests on a single-stepped base.
+The carefully crafted faces of the plinth display incised inscriptions that read, ‘TO THE GLORY OF GOD / AND IN MEMORY OF THE FOLLOWING / MEN FROM THIS PARISH WHO GAVE / THEIR LIVES FOR KING AND COUNTRY / IN THE GREAT WAR 1914-1918’.
+The names of the eight soldiers who lost their lives are inscribed on the bottom tier, followed by the phrase ‘THEIR NAMES LIVETH FOR EVERMORE’.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.